GoodManWEN/py-fnvhash-c/README.md

 ## Feature
 - Implementation in pure C, you can expect a 30x to 50x speedup.
 - Hash latency reduce to under 100ns.
 - A simple bloom filter built inside , which uses a slightly different parameter than the default value to keep result diverse.
-Ultra fast to use for state less authentication.
+Ultra fast to use for distributed blacklist scenarios.
 - CityHash included, since the [original repo](https://github.com/escherba/python-cityhash) is no longer maintained, it is difficult to compile directly on windows.

 ## Documentation